destroyedlolo/Marcel/Modules/mod_1wire/README.md

 taken into account.

-* **RandomizeProbes** FFV will be randomly delayed to avoid each probes to samples at the same time (and then creates electricity consumption pick).
+* **RandomizeProbes** FFV will be randomly delayed to avoid each probes to samples at the same time (and then creates electricity consumption pick, really needed for very large network).

 ## Section FFV